Share and view ideas: Discussion framework for a BC aquaculture open-net pen transition plan

 Public consultation on the open-net pen transition plan provides an opportunity for British Columbians, including First Nations and the aquaculture industry, to provide their views on the future of aquaculture in British Columbia.
 A discussion framework has been developed to support these conversations.
 The input gathered through this process will be used to inform the development of the transition plan.

 New options, issues and concerns raised in each phase will be assessed and incorporated into updated materials to be shared with First Nations and stakeholders in subsequent phases.
 This phased engagement and consultation will invite perspectives to be meaningfully considered in collaborative development of a final transition plan.
-Once a transition plan is finalized in Spring 2023, we will further engage with First Nations and stakeholders on the next phases of plan implementation.
+Once a transition plan is finalized, we will further engage with First Nations and stakeholders on the next phases of plan implementation.

 - First Nations